|Coordinates:||17.1552 N 54.6272 E|

 The size of Teiq sinkhole is very impressive.
 Width of this structure in SSE-NNW direction is 1,000 m, in NNE-SSW direction - 750 m.
 Depth reaches 250 m, average depth is 175 - 200 m.
 Volume of sinkhole is 90 million m³ - in this respect it belongs to the largest sinkholes of the world (the giant Xiaozhai sinkhole in China though is larger).

 Walls around this sinkhole are very steep.
 In southern side walls of sinkhole have even 150 m high overhang.

 Wadis - perennial streams - enter the sinkhole as very spectacular waterfalls.
 During heavier rain this should be very impressive, unusual place.

 It is not clear how this giant pit was formed.
 May be this sinkhole was formed by collapse of giant cave room.
 It is possible that this cave room was not as large as current sinkhole and that sinkhole was later enlarged by two streams which enter it.

 Recently here has been discovered Teiq Cave - research is on-going and the results are told to be very exciting and impressive.

 See Teiq sinkhole and cave on the map of Oman!

 Teiq sinkhole is included in the following list:

 - Taiq Sinkhole.
 Lilian en Jan Schreurs Homepage. (excellent source of information about Oman - highly recommended!)
-Accessed in 5th August 2010
+Accessed on August 5, 2010